husnu45/Gym-Landing-Page/README.md

-  ** NOTE : 🤜 This final project is an assignment from the Patika+ bootcamp program that I am attending. **
+  ** NOTE : 🤜 This final project is an assignment from the Patika+ bootcamp program that I am attending. 🤜 Special Thanks to our mentor, Ersin Mutlu, for their efforts in teaching us. **